Wisconsin State Grants & Scholarships

 Wisconsin Grant – Private, Non-Profit

-The Wisconsin Grant is a need-based grant that provides grant assistance to undergraduate, Wisconsin residents enrolled at least half-time in private, non-profit institutions within the State of Wisconsin.
-Awards are based on financial need and partially based on that portion of tuition in excess of UW - Madison tuition.
-The maximum award amount is established annually by the Higher Educational Aids Board of Wisconsin (HEAB).
+The Wisconsin Grant is a need-based grant that provides grant assistance to undergraduate, Wisconsin residents enrolled at least half-time in a private, non-profit institutions within the State of Wisconsin.
+Grants are based on financial need and partially based on that portion of tuition in excess of UW-Madison tuition.
+The maximum grant amount is established annually by the Higher Educational Aids Board of Wisconsin (HEAB).
 Eligibility cannot exceed ten semesters, or in MSOE’s case, fifteen quarters.
 Students must complete the FAFSA to be considered for this grant.

 Wisconsin Academic Excellence Scholarship

 The Academic Excellence Scholarship is awarded to Wisconsin high school seniors who have the highest-grade point average in each public and private high school throughout the State of Wisconsin.
 Officials of the high school facilitate the awarding of the scholarship.
 The value of the scholarship is $2,250 per year, to be applied towards tuition.
 Half of the scholarship is funded by the state, while the other half is matched by MSOE.
 Eligibility must not exceed 12 quarters.

 Talent Incentive Program Grant (TIP)

-The Talent Incentive Program (TIP) Grant provides grant assistance to the most financially needy and educationally disadvantaged Wisconsin resident students attending colleges and universities in the State of Wisconsin.
-First-time freshmen students are nominated for the TIP Grant by MSOE’s Financial Aid Office or by counselors of the Wisconsin Educational Opportunity Programs (WEOP).
+The Talent Incentive Program (TIP) Grant provides grant assistance to the most financially needy and educationally disadvantage Wisconsin resident students attending colleges and universities in the State of Wisconsin.
+First-time freshmen students are nominated for the TIP Grant by MSOE’s Financial Aid Office or by counselors of the Wisconsin Educational Opportunity Grant (WEOP).
 To continue to receive the TIP Grant, students must continue to show financial need.
 Eligibility cannot exceed fifteen quarters.